 Successful applicants will follow a career path which could lead into crew positions:

 - Begin working for Procam as a driver delivering equipment to clients

 - Training in the kit room, where you will begin to familiarise yourself with all equipment and start to go on jobs as runners/assistants/DITS

 - Move into the Procam crew pool, specialise in your chosen field and build up a list of credits

 - Leave Procam as an Industry Professional with a network of contacts and a range of invaluable skills

 Each Trainee spends 6-12 months as a Driver/Runner, where, if you prove yourself as an adept team player it is possible to progress through the in-house training structure.
 You may have the opportunity to work with clients such as BSkyB, BBC and ITV, not to mention access to some of the best kit in the business.
 Procam currently have over 4000 pieces of kit in stock, so there is much to learn.
 Usually after 4-5 years in-house with Procam, crew are ready for a successful freelance career.

-We have a systemised training matrix where each trainee is mentored by our Head of Training throughout their employment.
+Procam has a systemised training matrix where each trainee is mentored by the Head of Training throughout their employment.
 Each employee is responsible for their own development and you can progress very quickly at Procam with hard work, determination and a can-do attitude.

-We demand a high level of dedication and passion from our employees and commitment towards delivering first class results.
-Full, clean driving license required.
+The company demands a high level of dedication and passion from its employees and commitment towards delivering first class results.
+A full, clean driving license is required.